alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

     let s = "right";
     pad("hi", 10, s); // error
     ```
-    Here, `s` is of type string (because `"right"` gets widened to string when assigned to `s`).
+    Here, `s` is of type string (because `right` gets widened to string when assigned to `s`).
 Since string is not the same as the union type `"left" | "right"`, TS gives an error.
 To fix this, you can explicitly declare `s` with the union type:
     ```typescript
     let s: "left" | "right" = "right";
     pad("hi", 10, s); // works
     ```
+    + `declare` keyword is used to tell the TS compiler about the existence of an entity (such as a function, variable, class, or module) without providing an implementation.

 + **Type Parameters**: Placeholders for types in functions, classes, or interfaces.
   - **Example**: